James Law: Archbishop of Glasgow

-Through the influence of Archbishop Spottiswood, "his old companion at football and condiscipulus", he was promoted to the archbishopric of Glasgow in 1615, where he completed the leaden roof of the cathedral.
+Through the influence of Archbishop Spottiswoode, "his old companion at football and condiscipulus", he was promoted to the archbishopric of Glasgow in 1615, where he completed the leaden roof of the cathedral.
 In 1616 he was appointed by the general assembly as one of a commission to prepare a book of canon for the church.

 He died in 1632 and was buried in the chancel of Glasgow Cathedral (in the south-east corner), where there is a massive monument to his memory erected by his widow.
 Law was a favourite of King James VI and a zealous promoter of his ecclesiastical policy.
 He was a man of some learning, leaving in manuscript commentary on a part of scripture, and was commemorated by Dr. Arthur Johnston in some Latin verses.

 Marriage and family

 He married twice.
 His first marriage was to Marion, a daughter of James Dundas of Newliston, West Lothian.
 They had one child, a daughter called Margaret, who married Patrick Turner, minister of Dalkeith, in 1612.
-His second marriage was to Grissel Boswell, a daughter of John Boswell of Balmuto, and by her he fathered six children, four sons and two daughters: James Law of Brunton, Thomas Law, who later became the minister of Inchinnan, George Law, John Law, Jean Law, and Isobel Law.
-A great grandson of John Law was the economist John Law (1671-1729).
+His second marriage was to Grizel Boswell, a daughter of John Boswell of Balmuto, and by her he fathered six children, four sons and two daughters: James Law of Brunton, Thomas Law, who later became the minister of Inchinnan, George Law, John Law, Jean Law, and Isobel Law.
+A great-grandson of John Law was the economist John Law (1671-1729).